-“The South African government and its people will not stand in any way of pursuing justice, criminality (and) fighting corruption in sport.”
+“The South African government and its people will not stand in any way of pursuing justice, criminality, fighting corruption in sport.”

 Mbalula criticised how the US had made its allegations without consulting South Africa.

-“We are not and we have never acted in Hollywood and we are not used to these things,” he told reporters in Johannesburg.
+“We are not and we have never acted in Hollywood and we are not used to these things,” he said.